xuxuehua/repo_xuxuehua.com/content/Kubernetes/k8s_in_aws.md

 The VPC we need is 192.168.0.0/16 subnet

-And Security Group is the right classEKSVPS
+And Security Group is the right classEKSVPC